 Cataract Surgery FAQs

-The surgery itself may take from 20 - 30 minutes.
-For this procedure, patients are usually in the office for 2 - 2 ½ hours.
+The surgical portion usually only lasts about 20 to 30 minutes.
+Overall, patients are usually in the office for about 2 to 2 ½ hours when receiving this treatment.

 How can one avoid getting cataracts?